f0lg0/node-webapp-template-1/README.md

 #### Other Info

-For more informations about the template check the readme.txt inside every folder.
+For more informations about the template check the readme.md inside every folder.